-Source: D1.1:2025 Table 7.7 — Note (a): for non-low-H processes without Clause 6.8.4 preheat, size governs by thicker part and single pass is required.
+Source: D1.1:2025 Table 7.7 — Note (a): for non-low-H processes without Clause 6.8.4 Preheat, size governs by thicker part and single pass is required.
 Note (b): weld size need not exceed thickness of thinner part.
-Note (c): for cyclically loaded structures, 3/16 in minimum regardless of thickness.
+Note (c): for cyclically loaded structures, 3/16 in [5 mm] is the minimum floor; thicker Table 7.7 rows still govern when larger.

 "Table 7.7 is probably the single most-referenced table on any structural steel shop floor.
 Every fitter checks it before tacking, every inspector checks it during VT.
 Getting minimum fillet weld size wrong is the fastest path to a rejection tag."